thom-heinrich/itrs/README.md

 Traditional approaches to enhancing LLM reasoning have largely relied on structured prompting techniques such as Chain-of-Thought (CoT) prompting [1], Tree-of-Thoughts [3], and Graph-of-Thoughts [4].
 While these methods have demonstrated substantial improvements over single-pass inference, they remain fundamentally limited by their dependence on predefined heuristics, fixed exploration strategies, and hardcoded decision rules.
 Such approaches lack the adaptability and contextual sensitivity required for optimal performance across the diverse spectrum of reasoning tasks encountered in real-world applications.

-In this paper, we introduce the Iterative Thought Refinement System (ITRS), a novel architecture that fundamentally reimagines how AI systems approach complex reasoning tasks.
+In this paper, we introduce the Iterative Transparent Reasoning System (ITRS), a novel architecture that fundamentally reimagines how AI systems approach complex reasoning tasks.
 ITRS treats reasoning not as a linear process but as an iterative art form, continuously refining a persistent thought document through strategic iterations until convergence criteria are met or computational budgets are exhausted.
 The system's revolutionary approach lies in its complete elimination of hardcoded heuristics—every decision, from strategy selection and parameter optimization to convergence assessment and termination criteria, emerges purely from LLM intelligence.

 ### 1.1 Core Innovations and Contributions